The Joppa Subdivision

 The Missouri Pacific railroad purchased the C&EI railroad in 1967.
 The MP began a massive upgrading of the C&EI line; which included the Joppa Subdivision.
 The Joppa Subdivision included ex-CEI trackage from Benton IL to Joppa IL.
 The line was a busy section of trackage and boasted a respectable coal revenue into the late 1980’s; even after the MP-UP-WP merger of 1982.
 It was worked mainly with four axle EMD diesels; and supplied several good paying jobs to local men and their families in and around West Frankfort, IL.
 My adolescent years were littered with memories of Jenks Blue MP diesels sitting across from the depot in West Frankfort.
 MoPac was a fixture there until around 1995.
 The online mines started shutting down in the early 1980’s and culminated with Freeman 4’s closure in 1987.
 There was still interchange coal to pickup on the line; but the two large mines just south of West Frankfort were now closed; and the Jenks Blue diesels in West Frankfort would soon be gone.
 Coinciding with this series of events was the UP-MP-WP merger.
 Jenks Blue would vanish system wide as well.

 Over the years I have been trying to get this layout up and running in my current available space at our present home.
 The room has several large dormers ( 6′ x 6′) that were used for helices.
 However, I realized that I was always trying to put too much into this plan; and it took several life events…for me to finally realize what I REALLY WANTED.
 With renewed interest, I will focus on the Benton-West Frankfort area.
-I will sell off equipment that is no longer needed for the layout’s focus; and concentrate on the coal operations and other general freight traffic in this area.
+I might go as far south as Neilson Jct in the future…but included towns will ONLY be West Frankfort and Johnston City, IL.
+Those are areas that I remember well from my youth.

-I plan on getting the northern half operational and have some fun operating it for the next 5 years or so.
+I plan on getting the layout operational and have some fun operating it for the next 2-3 years or so.
 Scenery will be accomplished with the new Woodland Scenics “Field Grass System” and I am using the Magnorail system to animate some vehicle traffic in downtown West Frankfort.
 There will be some interaction with the trains at Main Street using this system; detection; and stationary decoders to put the cars and such in motion.
+Things that I never though possible are now a reality.